abajwa-hw/single-view-demo/README.md

 In this lab we demonstrate how HDP sandbox can be used to build a single view of a product or customer

 High level steps:
-- 1. Start HDP 2.3 sandbox and enable Hive features like transactions, queues, preemption, Tez and sessions
+- 1. Start HDP 2.3 sandbox and complete pre-req steps
 - 2. Sqoop - import CRM/ERP data from DB/EDW into Hive
 - 3. Nifi/Flume - Import simulated web traffic logs into Hive
 - 4. Nifi/Storm - import related tweets into Hive